 - Homeworks (40%): Four problem sets will be given throughout the quarter.
 Problem sets will contain analytical, computational, and data analysis questions.
 Each problem set will be counted equally toward the calculation of the final grade.
-The following instructions will apply to all problem sets unless otherwise noted. - Problem sets will be due on Mondays at 9AM.
+The following instructions will apply to all problem sets unless otherwise noted. - Problem sets will be due on Monday's at 9AM.
 Late submission will not be accepted under any circumstances.
 Each student will be allowed to drop one problem set grade to accommodate for special circumstances. - Copies of the homework write-up and accompanying code should be turned in electronically via TritonEd by the due date. - Working in groups is encouraged for conceptual and sometimes technical discussion, but each student must submit their own writeup of the solutions that shows their independent work on the assignment.
 In particular, you should not copy someone else's answers or computer code.
 We also ask you to write down the names of the other students with whom you solved the problems together on the first sheet of your solutions.

 - For analytical questions, you should include your intermediate steps, as well as comments on those steps when appropriate.
 For data analysis questions, include annotated code as part of your answers.
 You will lose points on your problem set if your code and write-up is not properly formatted and documented.
-All results should be presented so that they can be easily understood and code should run easily without errors. - Midterm (20%): A midterm will be given in class on May 2nd covering the material in the first half of the class. - Final (30%): The final for this class is June 14th, 3:00 6:00 pm in TBA. - Reading Quizzes (5%): Short, take home reading quizzes will be given once a week, due Wednesday and will cover that week's readings.
-Quizzes will be released on Fridays and will be due the following Wednesday mornings at 9AM. - Participation (5%): Attendance in lecture and section is mandatory.
+All results should be presented so that they can be easily understood and code should run easily without errors. - Midterm (20%): A midterm will be given in class on Midterm Date covering the material in the first half of the class. - Final (30%): The final for this class is Final Date. - Reading Quizzes (5%): Short, take home reading quizzes will be given once a week, due Wednesday and will cover that week's readings.
+Quizzes will be released on Friday and will be due on Wednesday morning. - Participation (10%): Attendance in lecture and section is mandatory.
 Attendance will be taken.
 Students are strongly encouraged to ask questions and actively participate in discussions during lectures and sections.